-You may change your Medical or Dental Plan election at any time, but no more than once in a 12-month period.
+You may change your Medical or Dental Plan election at any time after your first 12 months of coverage (remember, newly hired Employees are REQUIRED to enroll in the Direct Pay Medical/Prescription Drug Plan A for the first 12 months they are eligible), but no more than once in a 12-month period.
 This rule applies even if you change your place of employment.
-However, you will be permitted to change Medical Plans if you move outside Kaiser's service area, even if you were not enrolled in Kaiser for 12 months.
+However, you will be permitted to change Medical Plans if you move outside your HMO's service area, even if you were not enrolled in that HMO for 12 months.
 Note: You will remain in the same Medical Plan unless you contact the Trust Fund Office to make a change.